menu

 Setting & Lifestyle

-Being a small town, Bradley does not have a public transit system used by locals to get to and from work.
+Bradley is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics

-The overall education level of Bradley is somewhat higher than in the average US city of 21.84%: 26.25% of adults 25 and older in the town have at least a bachelor's degree.
+In terms of college education, Bradley is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 26.25% of adults 25 and older in the town have at least a bachelor's degree.

 The per capita income in Bradley in 2022 was $16,350, which is low income relative to South Carolina and the nation.
 This equates to an annual income of $65,400 for a family of four.
 However, Bradley contains both very wealthy and poor people as well.
 Bradley also has one of the higher rates of people living in poverty in the nation, with 66.87% of its population below the federal poverty line.